 The following table shows the relevant target values, the relevant three-year average and the resulting attainment level.
-When calculating variable remuneration for the 2022 financial year, no adjustments were made to the calculation method and no discretionary flexibility was implemented.
+Apart from this, when calculating variable remuneration for the 2023 financial year, no adjustments were made to the calculation method and no discretionary flexibility was implemented.

-Target attainment for the individual sub-targets for variable Executive Board remuneration in the 2022 financial year
+Target attainment for the individual sub-targets for variable Executive Board remuneration in the 2023 financial year